quinnrm/quinnrm.github.io/content/resume.md

 ### Systems Engineer

-Video Modify
-Tulsa, OK
+Video Modify, Tulsa, OK (Hybrid)
 May 2019 - May 2024
+Full-time

 Specialized in API development, infrastructure automation, and leading security audits to ensure compliance and operational efficiency.